gluonhq/client-samples/README.md

 For now only Linux and Mac OS X are supported.

-* Install GraalVM 19.3.0 or later if you haven’t already.
-Download the appropriate Community Edition archive from [https://github.com/oracle/graal/releases](https://github.com/oracle/graal/releases), and unpack it like you would any other JDK.
+* Install the Java 11 based GraalVM 19.3.0: download the appropriate Community Edition archive from [https://github.com/oracle/graal/releases](https://github.com/oracle/graal/releases), and unpack it like you would any other JDK.

 * Configure the runtime environment.
 Set GRAALVM_HOME environment variable to the GraalVM installation directory, for example: